jtmitchelliv/chili/README.md

 4. Add tomatoes, peppers, chocolate, agave nectar, garlic, and spice mix.
 5. Simmer for a bit.
 6. Add beans and mangoes.
 Simmer for another bit and then taste.

-### Notes for next time
-- Experiment with chiles.
-Everthing else was perfect.